FrankDoka/Doka-front-end/content/test-blogs/CI-CD-Docker-1/index.md

 ## **Toolset Introduction**

+- **Docker**: A container platform that enables application encapsulation, ensuring a consistent environment from development to production.
 - **Terraform**: An Infrastructure as Code (IaC) tool, Terraform allows provisioning and management of cloud resources using a script-driven approach.
 - **Ansible**: A versatile automation tool employed for configuration management, application deployment, and task automation.
 - **Jenkins**: As the CI/CD engine, Jenkins will automate significant parts of the development process, ensuring seamless and efficient deployments.
-- **Docker**: A container platform that enables application encapsulation, ensuring a consistent environment from development to production.

 ## **Project Hierarchy**
 [Hierarchy](images/project_directory.png)

 ## **Conclusion**

-In the first Phase we went over the application architecture and the toolset that will be used in the remaining phases of the project.
-In the next phase, we will delve into the creation of the Docker image and integrating NGINX with OpenSSL for our static website.
+In this Phase the application architecture and the toolset that will be used is discussed.
+The next phase will be about the creation of the Docker image and integrating NGINX with OpenSSL for the static website.